Gerhard Neumann

-Gerhard Neumann (October 8, 1917 – November 2, 1997) was an American aviation engineer and executive for General Electric's aircraft engine division (which today is called GE Aviation).
-Born and raised in Germany, he went to China shortly before World War II and ended up being an aircraft mechanic for the United States Army Air Forces there.
-He became an American citizen by an Act of Congress and went on to a career in the aerospace manufacturing industry.
+Gerhard Neumann (October 8, 1917 – November 2, 1997) was a German-American aviation engineer and executive for General Electric's aircraft engine division (which today is called GE Aerospace).
+Born and raised in Germany, he went to China shortly before World War II where he became an aircraft mechanic for the United States Army Air Forces.
+He was naturalised as an American citizen by an Act of Congress, and went on to a career in the aerospace manufacturing industry.

 Childhood and education

 Neumann was born in Frankfurt (Oder) in the Prussian Province of Brandenburg.
-His parents Siegfried and Frieda were non-practicing "Jewish Germans".
+His parents Siegfried and Frieda were non-practicing Jewish Germans.
 As a teenager, Neumann apprenticed under a master auto mechanic, surnamed Schroth, who followed the traditional Prussian lifestyle of "First the work, then the pleasure."
 In 1935, Neumann entered the well-regarded technical college Ingenieurschule Mittweida and earned very high grades.
 With other students from the college, he learned to construct and pilot a one-person glider.
-His experience as an engine mechanic, an aircraft designer, and as a practical engineer proved very useful in his career.
+His experience as an engine mechanic, aircraft designer, and practical engineer proved very useful in his career.